Frances Hollis Brain Foundation Fund

 Legacy funding for nonprofit organizations in Lexington, Kentucky

-Grant requests will be considered from a limited number of organizations in Lexington that have received funding in the past.
+Grant requests will be considered from a limited number of organizations in Lexington that have received funding in the past five years.
 These nonprofits are considered legacy organizations.
-Nonprofit organizations located in Lexington seeking funds in 2024 must meet the following requirements:
+Nonprofit organizations located in Lexington seeking funds in 2025 must meet the following requirements:

 • Must have the minimum of a silver seal on GuideStar